hdeeg/utm_ufit/examples/_README_examples.txt

 *_prep.pro  are preprocessor files  (for use, see kepler_earth_sun.utm  or K446spot.utm)

-mktestlc.utm and fitest.utm: Basic fit with UFUT, see the fitting example in the UFIT documentation.
+mktestlc.utm and fitest.utm: Basic fit with UFIT, see the fitting example in the UFIT documentation.

 EBfit : example of a model fit to an eccentric binary from TESS data